-Last Museum of Moving Image Screening of Michael Glawogger Retrospective Tonight, 4/29
+Museum of Moving Image Screens Michael Glawogger Retrospective, 4/19-4/29

 One of the most versatile and original talents in contemporary world cinema, the Austrian filmmaker Michael Glawogger has made an art of crossing boundaries, both geographic and formal.
-Through tonight, April 29, 2012, Museum of the Moving Image will present the first U.S. retrospective to feature both Glawogger's documentary and fiction films.
+From April 19-29, 2012, Museum of the Moving Image will present the first U.S. retrospective to feature both Glawogger's documentary and fiction films.

 The series includes seven of his features, as well as two early shorts, and opens with a preview screening of his latest film, Whores' Glory, followed by a conversation with the director.
 This major documentary explores the sex trade in three very different cultures-Buddhist Thailand, Muslim Bangladesh, and Catholic Mexico-and was both acclaimed and much debated by critics at recent international film festivals.
 The third part of a globe-spanning trilogy on extreme working conditions, Whores' Glory will screen alongside the first two documentaries, the multi-city symphony Megacities (1994), which profiles twelve stories of survival, and Workingman's Death (2005), a majestic documentary about the world's most dangerous jobs.